 Astrophotography can produce stunning images.
 But capturing the cosmos in dynamic detail can be difficult.
-For the best results, you need to use filters that reduce and remove obstacles and distractions, leaving you with the beauty of the universe.
+For the best results, you need to use astrophotography filters that reduce and remove obstacles and distractions.
+This leaves you with the true beauty of the universe.

 There are many different filters you can use to enhance your astrophotography.
 And each one has a unique set of benefits.

-We’ll look at the best astrophotography filters, so you can find what you need.
-Our focus is on light pollution filters, line, and narrowband filters, as well as solar, diffusion, and neutral-density filters.
+We’ll look at the best astrophotography filters so you can find what you need.
+Our focus is on light pollution filters, line, and narrowband filters.
+We also look at solar, diffusion, and neutral density filters.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]